 Waterfront areas consist of a defined perimeter (landside and waterside), restricted area, entry control facilities at the entrance into the waterfront area, access control points located at each pier, and pedestrian access control points along the perimeter.
 In waterfront areas, utilize high mast lighting to reduce the number of poles minimizing obstructions to waterfront operations and maintaining clear paths for equipment and vehicles.
-Provide full cutoff or fully shielded fixtures mounted in the horizontal plane to limit direct and reflected glare.
-Lamps should be metal halide (MH) to improve color rendering and nighttime visibility.
+Provide \2\ fully shielded or U0 /2/ luminaires mounted in the horizontal plane to limit direct and reflected glare.
+Light sources should be metal halide (MH), \2\ induction or SSL /2/ to improve color rendering and nighttime visibility.
 In some regions, white light sources may interfere with the marine environment.
 Coordinate marine issues with the local environmental authority.